 If you want to compete at the college level, and possibly get a scholarship to do so, you have to do more than just practice, practice, practice (although that’s definitely required!).
 Here are some tips to remember and implement throughout high school.
 While this is in no means a full list of what to do, it will put you on the right track.

-- Watch gymnastics – Every once in a while they show college gymnastics meets on TV, and every 4 years the Olympics are on TV.
-If you can, try and watch them so you can get an idea of what kind of skills the top performers are competing and what college teams standout to you.
+Every once in a while they show college gymnastics meets on TV, and every 4 years the Olympics are on TV.
+If you can, watch them so you can get an idea of what kind of skills the top performers are competing and what college teams standout to you.
 It will help you gauge where you are in the years leading up to your possible recruitment and what schools have strong gymnastics teams.
 It’s also great for motivation!
 I’d recommend recording them and watching them when you need an extra boost before practice or competition.

 Here is a college gymnastics recruitment video from youtube to get you thinking about everything you need to do to make your dream of competing gymnastics in college come true!